 In a major effort to defend the sinking city of Venice, the Italian government launched the “MOSE project” – a series of 78 mobile barriers designed to keep seawater out during high tides.
 Though controversial and delayed for years, MOSE was activated in 2020 and has helped reduce major flooding since.
 However, experts warn: it’s a “temporary defense” against a relentless force.
 As the seas continue to rise, even these barriers may fall short.

-This decision is groundbreaking not only for island nations and coastal communities, but also for the cities like Venice, where culture, history, and identity are under threat.
+This ICJ decision is groundbreaking not only for island nations and coastal communities, but also for cities like Venice, where culture, history, and identity are under threat.
 The ruling transforms Venice’s crisis from a local tragedy to a global responsibility.
-It affirms that environmental damage can no longer be dismissed as collateral – it is a human rights issue, and a matter of justice, and now, a matter of law.
+It affirms that environmental damage can no longer be dismissed as collateral – it is a human rights issue, and a matter of justice, now, a matter of law.

 What Can Be Done?